 If you love beautiful architecture, Antwerp is a place that you should consider putting on your travel list.
-Located not too far from Brussels, Antwerp has a decedent Baroque style, meaning there are gorgeous sights to admire (and photograph) at every glance.
+Located not too far from Brussels, Antwerp has a sumptuous Baroque style, meaning there are gorgeous sights to admire (and photograph) at every glance.

 My trip to Antwerp was short and sweet.
 There was just enough time for a brisk walk around the city to take in the sights, snap a few pictures and of course grab something to eat.